randyawuri/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 100-decimal_to_hexadecimal: converts a number from base 10 to base 16
 * 101-rot13: encodes and decodes text using rot13 encryption
 * 102-odd: prints evry other line from input, starting form the first line
+* 103-water_and_stir: adds two numbers stored in environment variables